TGA (Therapeutic Goods Administration)

 What is the Australian TGA?

-The TGA evaluates and assesses products pre-market to establish safety, quality, and efficacy before granting inclusion in the ARTG.
+The TGA evaluates and assesses medical devices pre-market to establish safety, quality, and efficacy before granting inclusion in the ARTG.
 Following approval, the TGA monitors the market through adverse event surveillance, recalls, safety alerts, and compliance inspections.
 It also regulates manufacturing practices and enforces advertising standards.

 essential industry news delivered to your inbox